hhernandez008/blog/README.md

 ### Suggested Pages

 - Home / Landing Page
-	- What happens when a user is logged in vs logged out?
+	- What happens when a user is logged in vs logged out?displa
 	- Where do I login?
 	- Where can I register?
 - Registration